I have worked in technology for over 15 years. I enjoy many sports and golf is one of my passions.

 Practice is the key to improving your game.
 It allows you to play better golf without thinking about your swing.
 It also gives you the confidence to hit good shots.

-With all of the information available on how to improve your golf swing, how to become a better player, and how to hit farther, it appears that many people are confused on the best way to improve their golf game when it comes to what or how to practice.
+With all of the information available on how to improve your golf swing, how to become a better player, and how to hit farther, it appears that many people are confused about the best way to improve their golf game when it comes to what or how to practice.

 7. Physical Conditioning